-Taneisha N. Means, Assistant Professor: BA, John Carroll University; MA and PhD, Duke University.
+Taneisha N. Means is an Assistant Professor of Political Science on the Class of 1951 Chair at Vassar College in Poughkeepsie, NY.
 Her research and teaching interests are in Racial and Ethnic Politics, Judicial Politics, and American Political Behavior and Identities.
 She combines both qualitative and quantitative methods to answer research questions at the intersection of race and judicial politics.
 Her current research projects examine the political identities and behaviors of 21st century black US judges.

 Research and Academic Interests

 Ayee, Gloria Y.A., Jessica D. Johnson Carew, Taneisha N. Means, Alicia M. Reyes-Barrientez, and Nura A. Sediqe.
 (Accepted; Forthcoming in Politics & Gender).
 “White House, Black Mother: Michelle Obama and the Politics of Black Motherhood.”

 Means, Taneisha N., Kaitlin Prado, and Andrew Eslich.
 (Accepted; Forthcoming).
 “Judicial Diversity and Lawmaking in the Federal Judiciary.”
 In Lee D. Walker and Susan Sterett (Eds.), Law and Courts.
 Northampton, MA: Edward Elgar Publishing.

 Cramer, Renee Ann, Nikol G. Alexander Floyd, and Taneisha N. Means.
 (2018).
 “Balance is a Fallacy: Striving for and Supporting a Life with Integrity.”
 PS: Political Science & Politics.